adamsalter/sitemap_generator/README.md

     in the sitemap, something that the sitemap rules forbid.
 (Since version 3.2 this is no longer an issue because [`include_index` is off by default][include_index_change].)

-4. Verify to google that you own the s3 url
+4. Verify to Google that you own the S3 url

-    In order for Google to use your sitemap, you need to prove you own the s3 bucket through [google webmaster tools](https://www.google.com/webmasters/tools/home?hl=en).
+    In order for Google to use your sitemap, you need to prove you own the S3 bucket through [google webmaster tools](https://www.google.com/webmasters/tools/home?hl=en).
 In the example above, you would add the site `http://s3.amazonaws.com/sitemap-generator/sitemaps`.
-Once you have verified you own the directory then add your `sitemap.xml.gz` to this list of sitemaps for the site.
+Once you have verified you own the directory, then add your sitemap index to the list of sitemaps for the site.

 ### Generating Multiple Sitemaps